mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/2020-12-30-spring-security-4-authentication-provider.md

 ---
 layout: post
 title: Spring Security -- 4) Implementing Custom Authentication Provider
 date: 2020-12-30 19:45:31 +0530
 categories: "spring"
 author: "mehmetozanguven"
 ---

-In this post, I am going to answer to these questions "what is the **Authentication Provider**" and I am going to implement a project includes custom authentication provider.
+In this post, I am going to answer to this question "what is the **Authentication Provider**" and I am going to implement a project includes custom authentication provider.

 Topics are: